 Using testosterone manipulation experiments and RNAseq, I am examining how patterns of gene expression differ between S. undulatus, which has vibrant blue ventral coloration (above), and S. virgatus, which lacks the ability to develop blue on their abdomens.
 In unmanipulated animals, adult male S. undulatus have stacked guanine platelets within iridophores that lay superficial to melanized melanophores.
 These iridophores are also present in adult female S. undulatus and both sexes of S. virgatus, suggesting that the lack of melanin strongly contributes to the loss of this phenotype.

-Potential mechanism of local melanin synthesis in S. undulatus.
-AR+ keratinocytes produce proopiomelanocortin in response to testosterone, inducing melanin synthesis through α-MSH interacting with the melanocortin-1 receptor (not shown) on melanophores.
+Interaction between testosterone and ventral skin tissue in S. undulatus and S. virgatus.
+Our working model is one where AR+ cells (shown as keratinocytes for ease of visualization, but melanophores are equally likely as the target cell) produce proopiomelanocortin (POMC) in response to testosterone, inducing melanin synthesis through α-melanocyte stimulating hormone (α-MSH) interacting with the melanocortin-1 receptor (not shown) on melanophores.

 CONTRIBUTION OF THE ANDROGEN RECEPTOR Working with Matt Milnes at Georgia College, I am quantifying the distribution and abundance of androgen receptor (AR) in the dermis of these two species to test if loss of melanin-related gene expression can be partially explained by evolution of where and how many AR+ nuclei exist among cell types.

 Several relevant cell types can express AR and influence whether melanin can and will be synthesized in the dermis.
-For example, keratinocytes can be local sources of proopiomelanocortin, a prohormone typically produced in the pituitary gland that is cleaved into several smaller peptide hormones, including α-melanocyte-stimulating hormone.
+For example, keratinocytes can be local sources of proopiomelanocortin, a prohormone typically produced in the pituitary gland that is cleaved into several smaller peptide hormones, including α-melanocyte stimulating hormone.
 Therefore, the loss of AR+ keratinocytes in S. virgatus represents one (of many) potential avenue by which testosterone-regulated melanin synthesis could be altered relative to the ancestral state, represented by the vibrant blue abdominal coloration in S. undulatus.
-This work will take place in the summer of 2022, and I can't wait to get started!

 Reaction norms of sprint speed, abdominal hue, and throat hue in male prairie lizards.